ParisNeo/lollms-webui/CONTRIBUTING.md

 2. Please ensure that your contributions are well-documented and include comments where necessary.

-3. Please follow our coding standards and best practices, as outlined in our [style guide](link-to-style-guide).
+3. Please follow our coding standards and best practices.
+Where this guide is silent, match the style of the surrounding code.

 4. If you have any questions or need assistance, please feel free to reach out to the project maintainers.